Wollemi National Park

-The Wollemi National Park (/ˈwɒləmaɪ/) is a protected national park and wilderness area that is located in the Central West and Hunter region of New South Wales, in eastern Australia.
+The Wollemi National Park (/ˈwɒləmaɪ/) is a protected national park and wilderness area in the Central West and Hunter region of New South Wales, in eastern Australia.
 The 501703 ha park, the second largest national park in New South Wales, contains the 361113 ha Wollemi Wildernessthe largest such wilderness area in Australiaand is situated approximately 130 km northwest of Sydney.

-The Wollemi National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritagelisted Greater Blue Mountains Area.
-The Wollemi National Park is the most northwesterly of the eight protected areas within the World Heritage Site.
+The Wollemi National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritage-listed Greater Blue Mountains Area.
+The Wollemi National Park is the most north-westerly of the eight protected areas within the World Heritage Site.
 The national park forms part of the Great Dividing Range.

 Due to the park's ruggedness, much of it is undiscovered by humans and the many canyons have yet to be explored.
 The only known living wild specimens of the Wollemi pine (Wollemia nobilis) were discovered in 1994.
 Special efforts were made to protect the trees when the 2019-20 Australian bushfires burned through the park.

-The national park is bounded to the north by the Goulburn River National Park and the Bylong Valley Way; to the east by the Yengo National Park, the Parr State Conservation Area, and the Putty Road; to the south by the Blue Mountains National Park and the Bells Line of Road; to the southwest by the Wolgan Valley and the Gardens of Stone National Park; and to the west by open farmland that surround the towns of and and the Capertee Valley.
+The national park is bounded to the north by the Goulburn River National Park and the Bylong Valley Way; to the east by the Yengo National Park, the Parr State Conservation Area, and the Putty Road; to the south by the Blue Mountains National Park and the Bells Line of Road; to the south-west by the Wolgan Valley and the Gardens of Stone National Park; and to the west by open farmland that surround the towns of and and the Capertee Valley.

+History

+The area now known as Wollemi National Park has been cared for by Aboriginal peoples for tens of thousands of years, mainly the Wiradjuri, Darkinjung, Dharug, Wonnarua and Yuin nations.
+The land is important for ceremony, travel, food gathering, and storytelling.
+Rock art, engravings, grinding grooves, and stone tools found in the park show long-term use and deep cultural connection.
+Its name is believed to come from an Aboriginal phrase meaning "watch out" or "look around you".

+The area was largely avoided by early European settlers during the 1800s, probably due to steep landforms and dense bush.
+Limited activities such as timber getting, cattle grazing and mining occurred on the edges of the region, but much of the interior remained unexplored.
+Some parts were used by bushwalkers, surveyors, and explorers, but the landscape’s isolation helped keep it relatively untouched.

+Wollemi National Park was officially established in 1979 to preserve New South Wales's largest wilderness area.

+One of the most significant moments in the park's history occurred at Wollemi National Park in 1994, when a remote canyon revealed a previously unknown tree species: the Wollemi pine.
+It attracted worldwide scientific attention and led to increased conservation efforts.
+The exact location of the wild trees is kept secret to protect them.
+Often called a “living fossil”, it was thought to be extinct and known only from ancient fossils dating back over 200 million years.